passes-org/passes/docs/index.md

       link: /downloads

 features:
+  - title: Simple
+    details: "The core of passes is a single ABI for making authn requests.
+In fact, 'identity' is just an application of a pass request"
   - title: Open
     details: Passes is an open protocol.
 Passes.org is maintained by the passes.org foundation
   - title: Portable